rohantilva/instagram-eye/README.md

 6: List the like count and URL's of your posts that have recieved the most likes.
 ```

-**Choose an option and your results will be returned to your shell**
+Choose an option and your results will be returned to your shell.

 ---------------------